quality icon

 Average car insurance cost in North Carolina

-If you live in North Carolina can expect to pay an average of $216 per month for full coverage car insurance – that’s $2,587 per year.
-If you opt for your state’s minimum required coverage, your insurance cost drops to $54 monthly or $644 annually.
+Drivers in North Carolina generally pay an average of $216 per month or $2,587 per year for full coverage car insurance.
+However, if you go with the state’s minimum coverage, your monthly premium could be as low as $54 or $644 per year.
 Just keep in mind that opting for minimum coverage means significantly less protection if you’re in an accident.

 Cheapest car insurance companies in North Carolina